forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 Selected statements (emphasis added):

 """
-*The idea that the State of Israel represents all Jews.
+The idea that the State of Israel represents all Jews.
 It does not.
 More Jews live in diaspora than in the State of Israel, and there have been anti-Zionist Jews for as long as Zionism itself has existed.
 The idea that Israel represents all Jews in fact makes Jews everywhere less safe — as we have already seen recently when people conflate the actions of Israel with the actions of theJewish people.
-And antisemites, most of them white nationalists, use this association to attack Jews who have nothing to do with the State of Israel.*
+And antisemites, most of them white nationalists, use this association to attack Jews who have nothing to do with the State of Israel.

-*The idea that Hamas represents all Palestinians.
+The idea that Hamas represents all Palestinians.
 It does not.
 Even leaving aside the West Bank, where Hamas does not operate, there have been no elections in Gaza since 2006.
 Half the population of Gaza is children, most of whom weren’t even born in 2006.
-This idea also justifies horrific treatment of Palestinians, leading to the bombing of refugee camps and assaults on hospitals.*
+This idea also [is used to] justifies horrific treatment of Palestinians, leading to the bombing of refugee camps and assaults on hospitals.

 *The idea that only one group — Palestinians or Jews — can be free in the land of Israel/Palestine.
 Freedom for one does not necessitate the removal of the other.
 Both peoples have reasons to fear genocide — but it is an inevitability for neither.
 It is possible for Palestinians and Jewish Israelis to live side by side in peace, as many peace organizations in the region have demonstrated over and over.*